qroll/roll-plays/README.md

 - [x] enable HTTPS
 - [x] figure out how to set up a subdomain like api.rollplays.me

 Oh, this was a trip and a half.
 I dropped `nginx-proxy` because I didn't know how to use it.
-Everything sits behind an nginx reverse proxy now.
+Everything sits behind a nginx container that works as a reverse proxy now.
 A lot of the `nginx.conf` was copy-pasted so I'm sure it can be improved.

 And turns out you can't use the webroot method for wildcard domains, so you have to include each domain in the certbot command.
 Or do some DNS fiddly-whatsit.